 - SP = new trains, LC3 = old train, carry-on baggage – 20 kg

-– seat selection available on Baolau
+- seat and berth selection is available on Baolau

-Tourist and private train operators (added to SP1 + SP3)
+Tourist and private train operators (added to SP1 + SP3):

 - Livitrans, Violette Train, Oriental Express, King Express, Sapaly, PV2, Fansipan Express, Victoria Express